 14. What happens if an account is opened in contravention of the SCSS Rules?

 The account will be close, interest deducted and the deposit money returned to the depositor.

-Payments of commision under this scheme has been discontinued.
+Payments of commission under this scheme has been discontinued.

-The Senior Citizen Saving Scheme is an Indian government sponsored program that is administered to the general public through two mediums- a list of certified banks and the offices belonging to the Indian Postal Department.
+The senior citizens savings scheme is an Indian government sponsored program that is administered to the general public through two mediums- a list of certified banks and the offices belonging to the Indian Postal Department.
 The latter are just the medium and do not possess any control over the terms, rules and regulation of the actual SCSS product.
 Thus, it will be wrong to put one medium over the next.

 However, owing to the rapid advancement of online and digital technology in the banking sector, a number of features are now available that make banking simple and the management of investments, a child’s play.
 These features will help you manage your SCSS account better, though the difference as compared to the post office hosted SCSS account may not be much.
 The following features are the highlights-

-What documents must be submitted when opening up a senior citizen saving scheme account?
+17. What documents must be submitted when opening up a senior citizens savings scheme account?

 Essentially, the documents that help the bank ascertain your age are required when opening up the SCSS account.
 These include, Passport/ Birth Certificate/ Voter’s ID/ Senior Citizen Card/ PAN, etc.